AftabBagwan/Happiness-Captured/README.md

 ➢ Access to the helpline numbers of their respective states.
 These services can be accessed by the navigation bar.

-Happiness captured aims to create a platform where people in need are served with help and information.

 # Steps to run this Application in your System:
 1)  Download `Android Studio`